When moving house, one of the key jobs that needs doing is moving your utilities over, including gas and electricity.

 If you're buying or renting a house for the first time then you can skip this stage.

-The first step with your new property will be to find out who is the current energy supplier.
+The first step with your new property will be to find out who supplies your electricity and gas.
 You might be able to get this information from the previous owners, tenants, letting agencies, landlords or developers.
-Or you can use our service here.

 If, as above, the previous occupant has informed their energy supplier they're leaving, you should also receive a letter from the supplier when you move in.
 You'll be able to contact them from this.